MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 If you have an Office 365 subscription that includes Rights Management, download the [Azure Information Protection licensing datasheet](http://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf) from the **Features** page.

-## Does Azure Information Protection support on premises and hybrid scenarios?
+## Does Azure Information Protection support on-premises and hybrid scenarios?

-Yes, although Azure Information Protection is a cloud-based solution, it can classify, label, and protect documents and emails that are stored on-premises, as well as in the cloud.
+Yes.
+Although Azure Information Protection is a cloud-based solution, it can classify, label, and protect documents and emails that are stored on-premises, as well as in the cloud.

 If you have Exchange Server, SharePoint Server, and Windows file servers, you can deploy the [Rights Management connector](../deploy-use/deploy-rms-connector.md) so that these on-premises servers can use the Azure Rights Management service to protect your emails and documents.
 You can also synchronize and federate your Active Directory domain controllers with Azure AD for a more seamless authentication experience for users, for example, by using [Azure AD Connect](http://azure.microsoft.com/documentation/articles/active-directory-aadconnect/).